PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 07:21:32
+Last updated: 2024-04-06 07:22:06
-Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez
+Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman